rsie-dev/power_measurement/os_install/README.md

 # Install OS image

+Instrcutions are based on Dietpi v9.18 which is based on debian 13 (trixie).

 For the Raspberry PI 5:
 1. Get image for the device from [Dietpi](https://dietpi.com/) and extract it<br>
 '''